, San Francisco, CaliforniaAttn: Mr. Travis Kalanick, CEO

 #delete Uber indeed.

-Of course, you could always blame your bad luck on others including liberal activists and fake news writers.
-Except that the way Uber has handled these disasters could become the syllabus for a Harvard business case study on how not to manage a .
+Of course, you could always blame your bad on others including liberal activists and fake news writers.
+Except that the way Uber has handled these disasters could become the syllabus for a Harvard business school case study on how not to manage a .

 Believe me, I know what I’m talking about.